-2. Key idea = Changes in social structures change the forms of sanctions/affirmations.
-The emergence of capitalism means that capitalist-subjectivity begins to be affirmed/rewarded; stagnation means that certain subjectivities cease to be affirmed in ways that they once were; late capitalism undermines the relational/material affirmations of the "work ethic;" etc.
+2. Key idea = Changes in social structures change have two general consequences:

+- (a) changes the forms of sanctions/affirmations.
+The emergence of capitalism means that capitalist-subjectivity begins to be affirmed/rewarded while feudal affirmations and sanctions are weakened; stagnation means that certain subjectivities cease to be affirmed in ways that they once were; in post-industrial, advanced capitalism the relational/material affirmations of the "work ethic" are weakened. - (b) generates disjunctions between subjection and qualification.
+In the process of change people will exist that have been subjected to one set of ideological interpellations which no longer adequately qualify them to live effectively in the world, to make sense of who they are.
+This generates the kinds of cognitive disruptions that make people open to new ideologies.